 Meet MAIA Alumnus Brian Harrin

-Brian Harrin, originally from San Antonio, TX is a graduate of UNG’s MAIA program.
-He said that from his early childhood, he got to travel and experience different parts of the world.
-He believes this instilled his desire to learn about other cultures and ultimately pursue the MAIA program.
+Brian Harrin, originally from San Antonio, TX is a 2019 MAIA graduate.
+Beginning in his early childhood, he got to travel and experience different parts of the world, which nstilled in him the desire to learn about other cultures and ultimately join our MAIA program.

 Like other programs, MAIA is offered at countless other schools.
-We asked Harrin what sold him on UNG’s program.
+We asked Brian what sold him on UNG’s program.

-“I liked what I saw as far as what the program consisted of,” said Harrin.
+“I liked what I saw as far as what the program consisted of,” he said.
 “I got to talk to Dr. Harris before-hand and ask him quite a bit of questions and compare to other universities and got his feedback.
 The biggest factors were the online access, 24/7 and the affordability with tuition.”